julianamaria30/UR5-simulation/README.md

 ## Project Description

-The goal of this project is to develop and validate the forward and inverse kinematics of the UR5 robotic arm.
-Additionally, a trajectory planning system for joint space is implemented using the Cubic Polynomial method.
+This project aims to develop and validate the forward and inverse kinematics of the UR5 robotic arm.
+A trajectory planning system for joint space is also implemented using the Linear Segments with Parabolic Blends (LSPB).

 The project consists of the following components:

-- `UR5Kinematics`: This module contains the implementation of the forward and inverse kinematics equations for the UR5 robotic arm.
+- `UR5Kinematics`: This module implements the forward and inverse kinematics equations for the UR5 robotic arm.

 - `UR5Simulation`: This module provides simulation capabilities for controlling the UR5 robotic arm within the CoppeliaSim environment.